 Individuals with tuberous sclerosis complex (TSC) face many medical issues as they age, including either new-onset seizures or ongoing epilepsy.
-Recent studies indicate that more than 80% of individuals with TSC will have epilepsy at some point in their life.
+Recent studies indicate approximately 85% of individuals with TSC will have epilepsy at some point in their life.
 The majority of individuals with TSC will face the onset of seizures before the age of 3.
 However, it is not uncommon for adults with TSC to develop new seizures or to experience a return of seizures after being well controlled for long periods of time.

 Epilepsy is a brain disorder involving repeated, spontaneous seizures of any type.
 Seizures (sometimes called "fits" or convulsions) are episodes of disturbed brain function that cause changes in attention or behavior.
 They are caused by abnormally excited electrical signals in the brain.

 Seizure types vary from a momentary disruption of the senses, to short periods of unconsciousness or staring spells, to convulsions.
 Some people have just one type of seizure; others have more than one type.

 Although they look different, all seizures result from a sudden change in how the cells of the brain send electrical signals to each other.
 The way seizures look depends on which part of the brain is affected.
 There are many underlying causes of seizures; tuberous sclerosis complex (TSC) is just one cause of epilepsy.